flashcordon/big-history/Exploration-spatiale.md

 "If you’ve ever done firewalking, you’ll know the one thing you don’t do is linger around in the middle of the firepit.
 You cross as quickly as you can.
 From a science point of view, as long as you walk across quite quickly, looking at the thermal conductivity of your feet, you are not going to have enough thermal energy going into the soles of your feet to burn you.
 You’re absolutely fine.
 Just don’t hang around in the middle!

 "In a similar way, the transit time through the Van Allen radiation belt right at the beginning of the Apollo voyages was incredibly short.
 Travelling through the Van Allen radiation belt if you are going fast enough – which you need to be if you’re going to the Moon – is no problem whatsoever."

-The
-Inner van Allen Belt is located at about 1.6
-Re.
-The Outer van Allen Belt is located at about 4.0 Re.
-At a distance of 2.2 Re, there is a 'gap' region in between these belts.
-Satellites such as the Global
-Positioning System (GPS) orbit in this gap region where radiation effects are minimum.

 According to the US Occupation Safety and Health Agency (OSHA) a lethal radiation dosage is 300 Rads in one hour.